zoot101/snapraid-daily/README.md

 As above, but for files moved.
 Must be a positive number.
 The default is **100**.
 As before, to disable permanently and sync every time regardless of the number moved, set to 0.

+## updated\_threshold

+Also as above, but for files updated.
+Must be a positive number.
+Set to zero to disable permanently and sync each time regardless of the number of updated files.
+If omitted, the default is **100**

 ### sync\_pre\_hash